m-ender/hexagony/README.md

 - `=` reverses the direction of the MP (this doesn't affect the current memory edge, but changes which edges are considered the left and right neighbour).
 - `^` moves the MP to the left neighbour if the current edge is zero or negative and to the right neighbour if it's positive.
 - `&` copies the value of left neighbour into the current edge if the current edge is zero or negative and the value of the right neighbour if it's positive.

-### Unassigned commands

-The command `$` is still unassigned.
-Currently, it acts like a letter, setting the current memory edge to its character code.
-However, programs should not rely on this behaviour because I may still turn `$` into a new command.

 ## Interpreter features